Your Guide to Mobility Ramps

 Before use, visually inspect the ramp for any signs of damage or instability.
 Address concerns immediately to ensure it can be used safely.

-Evaluate Incline and Angle
+Evaluate Incline & Angle

 Confirm the ramp's incline and angle adhere to recommended guidelines.
 A proper slope allows you to use the ramp safely.
 Consult an accessibility professional if the ramp's configuration poses challenges.